Eyes Wide Shut: Plot

-Dr. William "Bill" Harford and his wife Alice live in New York City with their daughter, Helena.
+Dr. Bill Harford and his wife Alice live in New York City with their daughter, Helena.
 At a Christmas party hosted by Bill's patient, Victor Ziegler, Bill reconnects with his former medical school classmate, Nick Nightingale, now a professional pianist.
 Meanwhile, an older Hungarian guest attempts to seduce Alice, while two young models try to seduce Bill.
 Victor interrupts Bill's flirtation to handle an emergency involving Mandy, a young woman who overdosed during sex with him.
 Bill helps stabilize Mandy.

 The following night, Bill and Alice smoke marijuana and discuss their unfulfilled desires.
-Bill dismisses the idea of Alice being unfaithful, believing women to be naturally loyal.
+Bill dismisses the idea that Alice could be unfaithful, believing women to be naturally loyal.
 However, Alice shocks him by confessing to fantasizing about a naval officer she observed while on vacation, even considering leaving Bill and Helena for him.
 Disturbed, Bill is called to a patient's home, where the patient's daughter, Marion, confesses her love and tries to seduce him.
 Bill resists and leaves.

 Wandering the city, Bill meets a prostitute named Domino.
 Before anything happens, Alice calls, prompting Bill to leave after paying Domino without proceeding further.
 Later, Bill encounters Nick at a jazz club.
-Nick tells Bill about a secretive gig at 2AM, where he will play piano blindfolded, and reveals the password to gain entry.
+Nick tells Bill about a secretive late-night gig at a mansion, where he will play piano blindfolded, suggests beautiful women will be present and reveals the password to gain entry.
 Intrigued, Bill visits a costume store, formerly owned by one of his patients but now run by Mr. Milich, to rent an outfit.
-During the visit, Milich discovers his teenage daughter with two older men and locks them in a room, threatening to call the police.
+During the visit, Milich discovers his teenage daughter with two older men and locks the men in a room, threatening to call the police.

-Bill arrives at the mansion, provides the password, and witnesses a bizarre sexual ritual.
+Bill arrives at the mansion, provides the password, and witnesses a bizarre sexual ritual and various orgies throughout the party.
 A masked woman warns him that he is in danger.
 He is taken to a gathering where the master of ceremonies demands a second password.
-Bill claims to have forgotten the second password, to which the master of ceremonies exposes him as an outsider.
+Bill claims to have forgotten the second password, and the master of ceremonies exposes him as an outsider.
 Before the master of ceremonies forces Bill to remove his clothes, the masked woman intervenes, offering herself to save him.
 Bill is let go with a stern warning to remain silent.